it985/my-stars/README.md

 *   [danielkrupinski/Osiris](https://github.com/danielkrupinski/Osiris) - Free open-source game cheat for Counter-Strike: Global Offensive, written in modern C++.
 GUI powered by Dear ImGui.

 *   [lewissbaker/cppcoro](https://github.com/lewissbaker/cppcoro) - A library of C++ coroutine abstractions for the coroutines TS

-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
-Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.

 *   [AtomicGameEngine/AtomicGameEngine](https://github.com/AtomicGameEngine/AtomicGameEngine) - The Atomic Game Engine is a multi-platform 2D and 3D engine with a consistent API in C++, C#, JavaScript, and TypeScript